 What are SmartView Connect and STREAM:RASTER?

-SmartView Connect (SVC) is Woolpert's online mapping tool (https://maps.woolpert.com).
-Woolpert staff and customer primarily use SVC to review orthoimagery and other geospatial datasets Woolpert produces for quality assurance and quality control (QA/QC) purposes.
+SmartView Connect (SVC) is Woolpert's online mapping platform (https://maps.woolpert.com).
+Woolpert staff and customers primarily use SVC to review orthoimagery and other geospatial datasets Woolpert produces for quality assurance and quality control (QA/QC) purposes.
 Because customers use SVC mostly during the pre-delivery phase of their contract with Woolpert, it has a robust set of data review tools built in.
 For example, a customer can log in, see their in-progress data, mark-up the imagery as needed, and trust that Woolpert technical staff will make any adjustments.

 You can learn more about SVC on the Guide: https://maps.woolpert.com/guide/.

-STREAM:RASTER (https://www.woolpert.com/stream-raster) is Woolpert's high performance raster tile server.
+STREAM:RASTER (https://www.woolpert.com/stream-raster) is Woolpert's high performance raster tile service.
 Customers provide raster data to Woolpert, or hire Woolpert to collect and create raster datasets like digital orthophotos, and we load that into STREAM:RASTER.
 STREAM:RASTER processes those raster files into a tile cache that is served to GIS and web mapping software as OGC WMTS tiles.

 You can see a demo of STREAM:RASTER at https://demo.raster.stream.woolpert.io.